WSAV NOW Weather: Why were early November 2021 tides so high?

 Since the offshore storm developed at the same time as the November spring tide, water levels were able to become much higher than they would have if we just had the astronomical tides alone or the storm alone.

-The high tide at Fort Pulaski on November 7th reached the forth highest level on record at 10.45 feet.
+The high tide at Fort Pulaski on Nov.
+7 reached the fourth-highest level on record at 10.45 feet.
 This led to numerous road closures Sunday morning.

-More tides and flooding like this is expected to become more likely as sea level slowly increases.
+More tides and flooding like this are expected to become more likely as the sea level slowly increases.
 At the Fort Pulaski tide gauge, tide levels have reached 10 feet or more 21 times.
-14 of those times at 10 feet or more have been since 2014
+Fourteen of those times at 10 feet or more have been since 2014